 Essential qualifications include the ability to teach a range of undergraduate and graduate courses in Strategic Communication in the following areas: advertising, public relations, digital media, analytics, strategic writing, copywriting, case studies, communication theory, research and integrated communication campaigns.
 Supplemental areas of expertise include: Health Communication, Sports Communication, and Visual Communication.
 Candidates with expertise in leadership and global/crisis strategic communication are encouraged to apply.

-Although a Ph.D. is required, ABD candidates will be considered.
-Preferred applicants will display evidence of an active research agenda with a record of academic scholarship in the form of conference presentations and publications.
+Preferred applicants will display evidence of an active, academic research agenda with a strong record of publications and conference presentations.
 Teaching experience at the college level is also preferred.

-To apply: send a cover letter, vita, statement of teaching philosophy, statement of research goals, unofficial transcripts, and arrange for three original letters of recommendation to be sent to the Search Committee Chairperson, Dr. Patricia Mark at her email address: firstname.lastname@example.org.
+To apply: Send cover letter, vita, statement of teaching philosophy, statement of research goals, unofficial transcripts, and arrange for three original letters of recommendation to be sent to the Search Committee Chairperson, Dr. Patricia Mark at her email address: firstname.lastname@example.org.

 University of South Alabama

 Mobile, AL 36688-0002